adaptris/interlok-docs-legacy/pages/ui/ui-switch-db.md

 sidebar: home_sidebar
 permalink: ui-switch-db.html
 toc: false
-summary: Since 3.6.3 the gui can be used with MySQL.
+summary: Since 3.6.3 the gui can be used with other database providers.
 ---

 ## MySQL Configuration ##